cmu15122/q-prime/README.md

 1. Start the server
     ```
     % cd server
+    % npm run db:sync   # Only on first time running or after database modification
     % npm start
     ```
 2. Server should now correctly run and update when you make changes to the files!
 You can check the various endpoints to see what gets returned at [localhost:8000](http://localhost:8000)